Legal cases with fixed pricing, standardized processes, and firm timelines

 The signing of these definitive agreements is when a binding obligation to do the deal is formally created.
 However, term sheet does not create any obligations on the investor to invest or on the company to issue shares to that investor.

 Every business has different requirements and needs customised term sheet suitable to its investment model.
-A startup must consult best startup lawyers in Delhi to get its term sheet drafted, who can include all the necessary details of who the investor is, name and identities of investors and founders, value of the company, investment amount, whether the investors will get a board seat, and information relating to veto rights.
+A startup must consult startup lawyers in Delhi to get its term sheet drafted, who can include all the necessary details of who the investor is, name and identities of investors and founders, value of the company, investment amount, whether the investors will get a board seat, and information relating to veto rights.

 1. Consideration for the money invested: A convertible note is a credit which has an option of getting converted into equity at a future date.